microsoft/msticpy/docs/source/data_acquisition/DataObfuscation.rst

 require that data containing PII or other sensitive material be obfuscated.

-MSTICPy contains a simple library to obfuscation data using hashing and random mapping of values.
+MSTICPy contains a simple library to obfuscate data using hashing and random mapping of values.
 You can use these functions on a single data items or entire DataFrames.

+.. warning:: These functions are only intended to obfuscate data.
+No real attempt is made to preserve the syntax and meaning of the output.
+   We recommend not trying to use an obfuscated data set as the input to any analysis.
+Instead, perform your analysis and obfuscate the results.

 Import the module
 -----------------